jackguo/ushare/README.md

 It is designed to provide access to multimedia contents to GeeXboX but can of course be used by any other UPnP client device.

 This is a modified version of the original release.
 Including some bug fixes and modifications in order to compile and run on **FreeBSD**.
 See *ChangeLog* for details.
 For the remaining part of the document, if not explicitly speciifed, it's assumed that the underlying os is a FreeBSD system.
-Some additional settings  might be necessary if it would be  used on linux systems.
+Some additional settings  might be necessary if it would be used for linux systems.
 See section **For Linux Users**.

 GeeXboX uShare is free software - it is licensed under the terms of the GNU General Public License (GPL).